vegaprotocol/documentation/versioned_docs/version-v0.73/releases/overview.md

 ### Release version 0.73.14 (patch) | 2024-02-06
 Version 0.73.14 was released by the validators to mainnet on 06 February, 2024.

-This release contained two bug fixes:
+The version contained the following critical bug fixes:

 * In a situation where the mark-to-market calculation included data for a party with no position, the code would raise a panic, which would then cause a node to fail.
+This issue was a patch fix in responce to the following network outage [mainnet incdent ↗](https://medium.com/vegaprotocol/incident-report-network-outage-e60376912790)
 * In some circumstances, PnL was incorrectly displayed by the API.
 This was resolved in issue [10568 ↗](https://github.com/vegaprotocol/vega/issues/10568)

-### Release version 0.73.13 (patch) | 2024-02-06
-Version 0.73.13 was released by the validators to mainnet on 06 February, 2024.

-The version contained the following critical bug fix:

 * During the governance voted termination of the LINK/USDT market on mainnet a particular edge case bug was identified.
 This is where the TWAP calculation for the internal data point, happening at the end of a funding period, can be incorrect.
 This led to some balances being incorrect during the funding payments.
 The calculation error has been resolved in the issue [10520 ↗](https://github.com/vegaprotocol/vega/issues/10520).

 ### Release versions 0.73.11 and 0.73.12 (patch) combined | 2024-01-12